-To classify the functions of thousands of uncharacter uncharacterized protein structures is growing.
-Of the ized protein structures that will become available over the next few years and millions of comparative models based deposited by structural genomics consortia, 985 (70%) tional annotation is required (Wallace et al. 1996, 1997; Kleywegt 1999; Thornton et al. 2000; Babbitt 2003; Laskowski et al. 2003).
-In particular, we need to be able to identify the locations and types of binding sites on a given structure, because the binding sites define the
+Honig 2003).
+Therefore, the number of functionally uncharacterized protein structures is growing.
+Of the transfer of thousands of uncharacterized protein structures that will become available over the next few years and millions of comparative models based et al. 2006) as of February 23, 2006, 1407 structures were on the known structures, automated structure-based functional annotation is required (Wallace et al. 1996, 1997; Kleywegt 1999; Thornton et al. 2000; Babbitt 2003; Laskowski et al. 2003).
+In particular, we need to be able to identify the locations and types of binding sites on a given structure, because the binding sites define the molecular function of a protein.